Kenneth Tennyson Asher

 Juli is currently the Assistant Professor of Education Leadership at Georgia Southern University in Statesboro, Georgia.
 She is an accomplished author and speaker on educational leadership.
 She previously was the Certification Program Director for the Georgia Charter Schools Association for four years and is a former High School and Middle School Science and Technology teacher serving in Georgia, Texas and Ohio.
 Juli received her doctorate and education specialist degrees from Georgia Southern University, her Master of Education degree from Ohio University and her B.A. from the State University of New York at Buffalo.

-Mike Kooi is GCA's Governing Board Executive Director.
-Mike began his career as a commercial litigation attorney before moving on to work as an attorney for the Florida Department of Education defending many of the education reform initiatives for then-Governor Jeb Bush.
-Mike later served as Policy Chief for Education in the Florida House of Representatives under then- House Speaker Marco Rubio, and as Executive Director of the Florida Consortium of Public Charter Schools, and as Executive Director of the Office of Independent Education and Parental Choice at the Florida Department of Education.
-In 2013, Mike came to Atlanta and served as Education Division Director for Georgia Governor Nathan Deal’s Office of Planning and Budget.
-Most recently, Mike was Managing Director of Capital Education Solutions, LLC.
+Michael Kooi is GCA's Governing Board Executive Director.
+Michael began his career as a commercial litigation attorney before moving on to work as an attorney for the Florida Department of Education defending many of the education reform initiatives for then-Governor Jeb Bush.
+Michael later served as Policy Chief for Education in the Florida House of Representatives under then- House Speaker Marco Rubio, and as Executive Director of the Florida Consortium of Public Charter Schools, and as Executive Director of the Office of Independent Education and Parental Choice at the Florida Department of Education.
+In 2013, Michael came to Atlanta and served as Education Division Director for Georgia Governor Nathan Deal’s Office of Planning and Budget.
+Most recently, Michael was Managing Director of Capital Education Solutions, LLC.